Uxbridge: Demography

 The table below shows housing data for Uxbridge, broadly defined, and its neighbourhoods.

-The human, resident population of Uxbridge North was estimated in 2009 by the Office for National Statistics as 11,812, and 11,887 for Uxbridge South.
-Around 85% of residents of Uxbridge North are projected as White, 6% more than both the borough average and Uxbridge South.
+The population of Uxbridge North was estimated in 2009 by the Office for National Statistics as 11,812, and 11,887 for Uxbridge South.
+Around 85% of residents of Uxbridge North are White, 6% more than both the borough average and Uxbridge South.
 Other residents are mixed-race, Asian or Asian British, Black or Black British, and Chinese or other ethnic groups.
-Uxbridge South is projected as having more Black and Chinese residents, than any other Hillingdon ward.
+Uxbridge South has more Black and Chinese residents than any other Hillingdon ward.

 By the time of the 2011 UK Census, the population of Uxbridge had reached 12,048 in Uxbridge North and 13,979 in Uxbridge South.
-The most common ethnic group was White British in Uxbridge North, was in that survey taken as 69.8%, followed by Asian or Asian British (19.5%) and Black or Black British (4.1%).
+The most common ethnic group in Uxbridge North was White British (69.8%), followed by Asian or Asian British (19.5%) and Black or Black British (4.1%).
 The remaining percentage was made up of mixed-race and other unspecified ethnic groups.
 White British was also the largest ethnic group in Uxbridge South, at 62.1%, followed by Asian or Asian British (22.6%), Black or Black British (7.3%) and mixed-race (4.3%).
 The remaining percentage was made up of other unspecified ethnic groups.

-Uxbridge North saw its most common category of employment as those in management, as at the 2001 and 2011 census.
+Uxbridge North's largest sector of employment, according to the 2001 and 2011 censuses, was management.

 The life expectancy for men was estimated at 77 years in Uxbridge North, compared with 74 years in Uxbridge South.
 The figures for women are 83 years in Uxbridge North and 81 years in Uxbridge South.